Looking for LGBTQ enemies to lovers books? Here are 15 LGBTQ+ Enemies to Lovers books you seriously need to read!

 3. Crier's War by Nina Varela

 A War has ravaged the kingdom of Rabu.
-The Automae took over the estates of their owners and bent the human race to their will.
+The Automae took over their owner’s estates and bent the human race to their will.

-Ayla is a human servant who is rising the ranks at the House of Soverign.
+Ayla is a human servant rising the ranks at the House of Soverign.
 She dreams of avenging the death of her family… by killing the Sovereign’s daughter – the beautiful Lady Crier.

 Now, Ayla, a human servant rising the ranks at the House of the Sovereign, dreams of avenging the death of her family… by killing the Sovereign’s daughter, Lady Crier.
 Crier, who was Made to be beautiful, to be flawless.
 And to take over the work of her father.